 Here are a few quick tips on completing your shopping without breaking the bank.

 - Write a list of people you still need to purchase a gift for.
 Set a budget of what you can afford to spend and stick to it.
 It might seem harsh but prioritise those who are nearest and dearest to you above those you barely know or hardly communicate with any more.
+It’s fine to splash out on gold rings and perfumes for those you love and are close to you if you have the cash.
 No matter how generous you’d like to be, when it comes to finances it doesn’t matter if you don’t buy your sister’s friend’s cousin’s brother a car cleaning kit when he doesn’t even have a car.

 - Are you creative or arty?
 Are you a good cook?
 Think about turning your hand to making a gift or two.
 A beautifully decorated box of homemade cookies, packaged together with a single mug, a teaspoon and a package of cocoa powder and marshmallows creates a wonderful, Christmassy gift for very little outlay.
 Finish off with a handmade tag for the ultimate homespun look.